2shediac/PHPCompatibility/CONTRIBUTING.md

         $ export PATH=~/.composer/vendor/bin:$PATH

-4. Be sure that the `PHPCompatibility` directory is symlinked into `PHP_Codesniffer`'s standards directory:
+4. Ensure that the `PHPCompatibility` standard is recognized by PHP CodeSniffer by following the instructions in the [README](https://github.com/wimg/PHPCompatibility/blob/master/README.md#installation-in-composer-project-method-1).

-        $ ln -s /path/to/PHPCompatibility ~/.composer/vendor/squizlabs/php_codesniffer/CodeSniffer/Standards/PHPCompatibility

 5. Verify standard is available with `phpcs -i`.
 The output should include `PHPCompatibility`